Henry Qualls: Life and career

 As a result of this exposure, Qualls performed at the Utrecht Blues Festival, where Juke Blues noted he was a surprise hit.
 This led to engagements across Europe and the United States, including performances at the Long Beach Blues Festival (1996), the Chicago Blues Festival, and the King Biscuit Blues Festival.
 Despite this newfound success, Qualls continued to live in a house next to the Texas and Pacific Railway line in Elmo.
 He occasionally performed in Deep Ellum and Fort Worth, but generally he hated the urban environment.
 His rapid rise to fame is chronicled in the book In Search of the Blues: A Journey to the Soul of Black Texas.

 On December 7, 2003, Qualls died in a hospital in Dallas of complications from intestinal surgery, at the age of 69.
 He was buried in Fairview Cemetery in Elmo.
-He was survived by his wife, Ethel, and nine children.